pohsu/CarND-Vehicle-Detection/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 There are some concerns and issues I would like to explain in details:

 * Classifier:
- A linear svm classifier is helpful in this project with a small dataset, but its performance is not very satisfactory.
+ A linear SVM classifier is helpful in this project with a small dataset, but its performance is not very satisfactory.
 A more powerful classifier like NN-based one or CNNs should be used along with more sample images.

 * Feature tuning:
-I spent quite lots of time testing different colorspace and finally settle on `YUV`.
+I spent quite lots of time testing different color-spaces and finally settle on `YUV`.
 But I really feel like CNN based classifiers could easily resolve this pain as this type of nonlinear mapping could be less sensitive to the CNNs (since CNNs have great nonlinearity).

 * Negative mining:
 This approach is super "useful" for the project video, but I suspect that it will help at the same level for other unseen samples; however, it does assist in generalizing the model better.
 The problem is the work is quite tedious and time-consuming.